alphagov/govuk-content-metadata/src/ner_streamlit_app/README.md

 This sub-directory contains the code and requirements we developed to create a [Streamlit](https://streamlit.io/) app to visualise NER outputs.
 This is an interactive web application built with the aim to help prospective users understand how NER works via visualisation and user interaction.

+Note: The web app has restricted access from the public, achieved via a load balancer and Identity-Aware-Proxy (IAP).

 ## Software / tools